 Christmas advertising is an excellent way to grab a share of the seasonal advertising market.
 It’s a time when there is increased competition on both the high street and online; a time in which big brands seem to dominate the media agenda.
-But if you apply the right Christmas advertising strategy the festive season confers major benefits to smaller businesses who can use out-of-home (OOH) and Outdoor to boost their profile and extend their consumer reach.
+But if you apply the right Christmas advertising strategy, the festive season offers major benefits to smaller businesses who use outdoor advertising to boost their profile and extend their consumer reach.

 When to start Christmas advertising

 In case you haven’t noticed, it seems it’s never too early to start your Christmas advertising, as evidenced by Selfridges who kicked off their Xmas advertising campaign by opening a Christmas shop 137 days before Santa’s arrival.